 Some children may be uncomfortable in darkness.
-Consider altering activities or providing pocket-sized flashlights.
+Help these children by altering activities to avoid the situation or providing them a pocket-sized flashlight when lights are dimmed.
 Preparing to Hear the Story

-In past sessions, the children heard about Jeremiah and Amos, prophets of God.
-Remind the group that the prophets were God's messengers who spoke God's words to God's people.
-Tell them that today's story is about another prophet named Micah, and Micah's story happened long before Jesus was born.

-Hand out Bibles and have the children find Micah 5.
-Use this opportunity to review how to use the Bible's table of contents.
+In past sessions the children heard about Jeremiah and Amos, two prophets of God.
+Remind the group that prophets are God's messengers who spoke God's words to God's people.
+Tell them that today's story is about another prophet named Micah and that Micah's story happened long before Jesus was born.
+Show them where the book of Micah is in the Bible.
+If they have their own Bibles, help them find it there as well.
+Take advantage of this opportunity to review how to use the Bible's table of contents.
 Hearing the Story

 Hold up SCM 1.
 Invite the children to imagine themselves as someone in the crowd as they hear the words of Micah.
 Invite a child to find Micah 5 in the Bible.
 Have a volunteer read Micah 5:2-5.
 Conclude by saying, "Word of wisdom, Word of grace," and prompt the children to say, "Thanks be to God."
 Place the open Bible on the worship table.
 Explain to the children that when people are scared and feeling alone, it can be described as darkness.
-Give each child a battery-operated tealight candle.
-Invite them to cover the candle and uncover it when they feel hope or light in the story.
+Suggest that the children listen to the story again with their hands over their eyes and uncover their eyes when they feel hope or light in the story.
 Read SCM 1 or use the story audio.
 If reading, use your voice, expressions, and feelings to make it engaging.
 Reflecting on God's Grace

 After reading SCM 1, encourage the children to explain when they felt hope and light in the story.
 Accept all answers.

-Ask the children to share what kinds of things they wonder about in the Micah story.
-Here are some conversation starters:
+Ask the children to share what kinds of things they wondered about in the Micah story.
+Here are some conversation starters: - ▶ I wonder, "What kind of leader was Micah waiting for?" - ▶ I wonder, "Who might come from Bethlehem?" - ► I wonder, "How can Micah's words help us get ready for Christmas?" - ▶ I wonder, "How does God speak to people today?" - ▶ I wonder, "When have you heard God saying peace to you?"
+Singing Sing "He Came Down"-MM 18; SCM 17.

-- ▶ Why do you think the people were afraid that God had forgotten them? - ▶ What kind of place was Bethlehem? - ▶ What did God promise the people through Micah? - ▶ What kind of leader did God promise to send from Bethlehem? - ▶ What might you expect from a leader who is like a shepherd? - Why do you think we are reading this passage during the first Sunday of Advent?

-Singing

-Sing "He Came Down"-MM 18; SCM 17.
 Invite the children to come up with movements for the key words: hope, love, joy, and peace.
 Use the movements as the children sing the song.
 Turn off the candle.

 The Institute for Peace

+established group that

 promotes peacemaking

 in families and schools,

-Families Against Violence

 Advocacy Network.
 One

 project of that network

+adoption of a Pledge of

+is "Eliminatina violence.

+one classroom/family at a time, starting with our

 Nonviolence.
 Their motto

-is "Eliminating violence,

-one classroom/family at

-a time, starting with our
+and Justice, a lonahas established the Families Against Violence

+is to encourage the

 own."

-and Justice, a longestablished group that

-has established the

-is to encourage the adoption of a Pledge of

 God's Promise of Peace

+December 5, 2021

 RESPONDING IN GRATITUDE

 Select activities appropriate for your group and for the time available.

 Claiming God's Grace